 The included user manual is very summary, contains only some hardware specs and how to bind with different transmitters (FrSky, FlySky or DSMX).

 Honestly, from a drone that costs almost $200, I would expect more quality in the general presentation (packaging, user manual, quality of the materials).
 I had the feeling that I’m dealing with a rather cheap product.
-Note: don’t try to manually spin the pink motors, they have very sharp edges which can easily cut your fingers.
+Note: don’t try to manually spin the pink motors, they have very sharp edges that can easily cut your fingers.

-Instead of unibody approach, FuriBee opted to stick the 4mm arms between two bottom plates.
+Instead of a unibody approach, FuriBee opted to stick the 4mm arms between two bottom plates.
 I’m curious how durable this design is, especially that the arms are attached to the fuselage using only one screw for each.

 As I already own a Taranis Q X7 transmitter, I requested BNF version with FrSky receiver.
 Radio module comes soldered to the flight controller.

 FuriBee GT 215MM is equipped with a no-name “5MP 1/2.7 inch” camera with 2.1mm lens and 140-degree field of view.
 Depending on your flight style you can adjust the tilt angle of the camera.
 The lens is a bit exposed, which can be an issue if you are practicing by using metal gates.

 Image quality is quite good, it has a fast response on light level changes.
 In order to record the journey of your flights, in addition to the 960H FPV camera, you can attach to the top plate a small factor DVR camera.

 OSD values like elapsed flight time, flight mode, battery voltage, the virtual horizon can be displayed on your FPV goggles.
 Unfortunately, the radio signal meter (RSSI) shows permanently “0”.